Low German: Writing system

 Low German is written using the Latin alphabet.
 There is no official standard orthography, though there are several locally more or less accepted orthographic guidelines.
 Those in the Netherlands are mostly based on Dutch orthography and may vary per dialect region, and those in Germany mostly follow German orthography.
 To the latter group belongs the orthography devised by Johannes Sass.
 It is mostly used by modern official publications and internet sites, especially the Low German Wikipedia.
 This diversity, a result of centuries of official neglect and suppression, has a very fragmenting and thus weakening effect on the language as a whole, since it has created barriers that do not exist on the spoken level.
-Interregional and international communication is severely hampered by this.
+This severely hampers interregional and interdialectal written communication.
 Most of these systems aim at representing the phonetic (allophonic) output rather than underlying (phonemic) representations.

-An alternative spelling based on etymology was the Algemeyne Schryvwyse developed by Reinhard Franz Hahn, which was designed mostly with Northern Low German dialects in mind.
-In 2020, a group of Dutch and German Low German Wikipedians took Hahn's principles and used them to create the Nysassiske Skryvwyse (New Saxon Orthography), which is aimed to cover all dialects on both sides of the Dutch-German border.
-That being as it may, many writers follow guidelines only roughly.
-This adds numerous idiosyncratic and often inconsistent ways of spelling to the already existing great orthographic diversity.
+A commonly voiced idea on both sides of the border on the topic of spelling is 'Write it as you say it', which results in semi-phonetic spellings based on either German or Dutch spelling conventions.
+This seriously affects international legibility, as pronunciation can vary wildly, resulting in many different written forms of what are essentially the same words.
+An attempt to unify the dialects in spelling was created by Reinhard Franz Hahn, a German-American linguist.
+He created the Algemeyne Schryvwys on etymological principles.
+He however restricted his spelling's focus mostly to the northern German dialects.
+A group of enthusiasts from both sides of the border took his principles and expanded them for the majority of the Low German dialects in both the Netherlands and Germany.
+This reworked version is called the Nysassiske Skryvwyse (New Saxon Spelling).